From BR Bullpen

 Biographical Information

-Pitcher Homer Bailey, a top pitching prospect for years, has pitched in the majors since 2007.
+Pitcher Homer Bailey was a top pitching prospect for years before reaching the majors in 2007.

 Bailey beat Forney High School in the Class 3-A Texas high school championship as a freshman.
 Three years later, he did it again to complete a season in which he was 15-0 with a 0.68 ERA.
 In 93 IP, he struck out 201 and walked 19 while holding opponents to a .119 average.
 In the finale, Bailey had fanned 14 and his last pitch in the complete game was a 96-mph fastball.
 He also went 2 for 3 with a 2-run double in the contest.
 That year helped separate him from a pack of prospects to be deemed the top high school pitcher in the country by Baseball America.
 He won the Baseball America High School Player of the Year Award.
 Overall, he was 41-4 with a 0.98 ERA and 536 strikeout in 298 innings during his prep career.